StIvesTabletop/stivestabletop.github.io/_posts/2024-01-10-sixtyninth-session.md

 ![Concordia](/images/posts/2024_01_10/Concordia01.jpg "Concordia"){:class="img_post"}

-Concordia is a game about expansion and economic development.
+[Concordia][CC] is a game about expansion and economic development.
 A 5 player game meant that the map got busy quite quickly, with different strategies adopted by the 4 players who had previously played the game.
-Jyo K decided to try a new approach suggested to her by fellow Committee member Steve L - using the tribune card on her first turn.
+Jyo K. decided to try a new approach suggested to her by fellow Committee member Steve L. - using the tribune card on her first turn.
 This allowed her to put an extra colonist on the map and therefore extend her movement reach to build on a cloth city in the subsequent turn.
-This was the beginning of a cloth empire which ended up winning Jyo K the game with a personal best score of 150+ points.
+This was the beginning of a cloth empire which ended up winning Jyo the game with a personal best score of 150+ points.

 ![El Grande](/images/posts/2024_01_10/ElGrande01.jpg "El Grande"){:class="img_post"}